evelyndeathtrap/Concord-/README.md

 it's qbit can be mechanical or physical

-in theory these can achieve even a complete sex change full with how you look
+in theory these can achieve even a complete sex change full with looks, at least some kind of surgery, it being a weapon.